Locations:

 Your wisdom teeth usually erupt (grow in) between the ages of 17 and 25.
 But keep in mind, you might not see fully impacted wisdom teeth when you look in your mouth.

-What are the first signs of wisdom teeth coming in?
+First signs of wisdom teeth coming in

 If you have a wisdom tooth coming in, there are a few telltale signs and symptoms.
 You may notice: